cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-ruby-3-0-0.md

 #### Tag expressions

 Similarly, Cucumber has, for a long time, had an obtuse syntax for using tags to express which scenarios to run.
-That's now been replaced with a new shiny new syntax that actually makes sense to most humans.
+That's now been replaced with a shiny new syntax that actually makes sense to most humans.

 For example, this old expression: